SKF: Products

-The SKF Group currently consists of approximately 150 companies including the seal manufacturer Chicago Rawhide.
+The SKF Group currently consists of approximately 150 companies, including the seal manufacturer Chicago Rawhide.
 Since its founding, SKF's company headquarters have been located in Gothenburg.
 One recent acquisition was that of Economos, part of Salzer Holding, an Austria-based seal company, Jaeger Industrial and ABBA, Taiwanese manufacturers of linear actuators.
 The company's clients include General Electric, Rolls-Royce plc and Pratt & Whitney.
 It also supplies bearings for Ferrari racing vehicles, used in Formula One races, and is a sponsor of F1.
 Then SKF became sponsor of Team Penske in the NASCAR Cup Series since 2012, Then in 2017 SKF became as Brad Keselowski sponsor in #2 Ford Fusion and #22 Ford Mustang in Xfinity Series, Previously, it is Sponsor of Richard Childress Racing, and Roush Fenway Racing, SKF is Sponsor of Ducati Corse in MotoGP since 2015.
 Another focus area is the energy sector, including wind turbines which generate electricity.

 By 2011, SKF Industrial Market, Regional Sales and Services, made up about 40% of SKF's total sales.

 In 2021, SKF had a total net sales of 81.73 billion kr.

 SKF India

 SKF India, established in 1961, is the company's Indian subsidiary.
 SKF India is publicly listed on the National Stock Exchange of India and the Bombay Stock Exchange.
 The company has a large presence in the Indian bearing industry.
 As of 2021, SKF India has 3 manufacturing facilities and 12 offices across India.
 SKF India employs 1762 people, more than 1900 suppliers and 455 authorized distributors.
+In total SKF has a pan India footprint consisting of 6 manufacturing facilities, 3 part of other SKF Units in India.